LeadSimple/buildium/docs/LeasesApi.md

 Update a lease

-Update a signed lease.  <br /><br /><strong>NOTE:</strong> Any field not included in the update request will be set to either an empty string or `null` in the database depending on the field definition. <br />The recommended workflow to ensure no data is inadvertently overwritten is to execute a `GET` request for the resource you're about to update and then use this response to fill any of the fields that are not being updated.  <br /><br /><span class=\"permissionBlock\">Rentals &gt; Leases</span> - `Edit`
+Update a signed lease.  <br /><br /><strong>NOTE:</strong> Any field not included in the update request will be set to either an empty string or `null` in the database depending on the field definition. <br />The recommended workflow to ensure no data is inadvertently overwritten is to execute a `GET` request for the resource you're about to update and then use this response to fill any of the fields that are not being updated.  <br /><br /><span class=\"permissionBlock\">Rentals &gt; Leases</span> - `View` `Edit`

 ### Examples